 “One who fears failure limits his activities.
 Failure is only the opportunity to more intelligently begin again.” — Henry Ford

-You won’t take chances, you’ll have a fear of failure, and you’ll focus on results instead of actual learning.
+You won’t take chances, you’ll nurture a fear of failure, and you’ll focus on fantasies instead of actually learning and getting better.

 And that’s how you get stuck and stagnate, and fall into the trap of perfectionism.

 A Fixed Mindset can hold you back, too.
 That’s where you believe that either you were born great, or you were not.

 A Growth Mindset frees you up.
 That’s where you embrace the idea that you can get better with practice.

 In the book, Mindset: The New Psychology of Success, Carol Dweck shares 3 stories about people who changed from a fixed mindset that held them back, to a growth mindset that set them free.

 Don’t Let Fantasies of the “Great Author”, the “Great Athlete”, or the “Great Genius” Hold You Back